MohammadYasinKarbasian/Sudoku-solver/README.md

 In generation 3 MAX was 77
 In generation 4 MAX was 81
 In generation 5 MAX was 81
-In generation 6 MAX was 81
-In generation 7 MAX was 82
-In generation 8 MAX was 85
-In generation 9 MAX was 85
 ......
 In generation 1803 MAX was 106
 In generation 1804 MAX was 106